 The dark stone walls of the cave surrounded the pool in a natural semicircle, and when I looked up, I saw stone as well.
 The water was deep enough for me to be able to swim to the other side, about fifteen feet away from where I had entered it.
 Low lights illuminated just enough.
 I leaned against the hot, wet stone wall, having found a perfect ledge to support my neck and shoulders.
 I closed my eyes and felt the water surrounding me, supporting me, soothing and clarifying, and I knew why the place was sacred.
 I stayed there for what must have been a long time.
 I opened my eyes and my heart leapt into my throat.

 She kept looking at me with a slight smile.
-She had sharp features, chin length brown hair and big brown eyes.
+She had beautiful features, long brown hair and big hazel eyes.
 For some reason, I don’t know why, I was unable to say anything, and I held her stare.
 Then I heard a voice, and we both turned our heads to look.
 “The perfect pair, and look what happened.”
 An incredibly beautiful woman stood at the entrance of the pool, clad only in a fine silver chain clasped just above the widest point of her hips.
 She had an exquisite Castilian look, with her arched nose, black eyes, finely sculpted mouth, and high cheekbones.
 Her black hair cascaded in slight waves down and over her shoulders, over her breasts, ending at her waist.
 She was looking right at me and she was holding a turquoise earring high up in her left hand.
 It was broken.
 It was my earring.

 Stunned, I glanced at my robe on a chair near where she stood.
 The locker key was still pinned to it.